Arkansas State vs. Texas State NCAA Football Odds, Plays and Insights | November 27, 2021

 Texas State Stats and Trends

-- In Texas State's 11 games this year, it has six wins against the spread.

-- So far this year, the Bobcats have been installed as underdogs by a 2-point margin or more eight times and are 5-3 ATS in those matchups.
+- The Bobcats are 5-3 ATS when underdogs by 2 points or more this year.

-- Texas State's games this year have gone over the total in five out of 11 opportunities (45.5%).
+- Texas State's games this year have hit the over in 45.5% of its opportunities (five times in 11 games with a set point total).

 - The Bobcats have turned the ball over three more times (20 total) than the Red Wolves have forced a turnover (17) this season.